Returning Home

 11/30/20252 min read

 Almost one year ago, I made the move to Norway, and it feels absurd how fast time flies.
-I arrived here on April 1st, and im 3 months away from reaching the 1 year mark.
-One year ago, I could not imagine what my life would be like, let alone thinking 5 years ahead.
-Well, today is just about that, timing.
+I arrived here on April 1st, and I’m three months away from reaching the one-year mark.
+One year ago, I couldn’t imagine what my life would be like—let alone thinking five years ahead

 Tutorial

-Now it feels like I am actually playing the character that I am supposed to play, and not this blurred character that still attempts to find out what my abilities are.
+Now it feels like I am actually playing the character I’m supposed to play, and not this blurred version still trying to figure out what my abilities are.

 Becoming